milkoni77/GettingAndCleaningDataProject/CodeBook.md

  "ActivityName" 		 - factor variable, corresponding to ActivityID.

  The finalAvg dataset contains four columns:

- SujectID - factor variable, as in the finaldataset.
+ SubjectID - factor variable, as in the finaldataset.

  ActivityName - factor variable, as in the finaldataset.

- Variable  - factor variable, matching a column from finaldataset. mean(value) - numeric variable, the result of the aggregation.
+ Variable  - factor variable, matching a column from finaldataset.

+ mean(value) - numeric variable, the result of the aggregation.